izuzanak/uclang/README.md

 * Strong object oriented approach.
   * Everything is object.
   * No global functions at all.
-  * All actions are performed by execution of methods.
+  * Almost all actions are performed by execution of methods.
 * Support for inheritance.
 * Support for exceptions.
 * Support for native threads, no GIL (Global Interpreter Lock).